hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

 Heuristic overcommit handling.
 Obvious overcommits of address space are refused.
 Used for a typical system.
-It ensures a seriously wild allocation fails while allowing overcommit to reduce swap usage. root is allowed to allocate slightly more memory in this mode.
+It ensures a seriously wild allocation fails while allowing overcommit to reduce swap usage.
+The root is allowed to allocate slightly more memory in this mode.
 This is the default.
 ```

-As ` 305.GiB `  is much greater than my actual physical memory space `32.GiB` .
+As ` 305.
+GiB `  is much greater than my actual physical memory space `32.
+GiB` .
 This obvious overcommit of address space is refused.

 To check the current overcommit mode, you can run: